rswinkle/CVector/README.md

 elem_size, and optionally elem_free/elem_init.
 See the zero_init_x_test()'s
 in cvector_tests.c for example of that use.

-The `cvec_sz` type defaults to `size_t` but if you define CVEC_SIZE_T before including the header which is then `typedef`'d to `cvec_sz`.
-It has to be defined before every header inclusion since it is used in both the header (struct definiton) and the implementation.
+The `cvec_sz` type defaults to `size_t` but you can define CVEC_SIZE_T to your preferred type before including the header which in turn is then `typedef`'d to `cvec_sz`.
+It has to be defined before every header inclusion.
 Note, if you use a signed type, passing a negative value is undefined behavior (ie it'll likely crash immediately).
-Of course if you passed a negative while using the default `size_t` you'd probably crash anyway as it would wrap around to 2^64.
+Of course if you passed a negative while using the default `size_t` you'd probably crash anyway as it would wrap around to a problematically large number.

 There are also 2 templates, one for basic types and one for types that contain dynamically allocated memory and you might want a free and/or init function.